 In my program, there is no difference in health between F1’s and F2’s as long as parents have been genetically tested for the most common heritable diseases by breed and found to be “clear” (not carriers or affected).
 In any doodle or pure bred breed, the puppies are only as healthy as the parents.

 Temperament will always comes back to the parents and what the breeder does to socialize the pups from birth to 8 weeks old.
 I choose the parents on temperament and health.
 In my breeding program, there’s no difference in temperament between F1’s vs. F2’s.
 They’re all wonderful!
-We also do neuro stimulations exercises beginning on day 3 until week 8 as well as the Volhard Puppy Temperament Test at 6 Weeks Old.
+We also do neuro stimulation exercises beginning on day 3 until week 8 as well as the Volhard Puppy Temperament Test at 6 Weeks Old.
 Please see the puppy pricing page for more information about temperaments!

 How can I help you pick?
 There are no “bad” picks here..